 Prepping my food ahead of time has been the #1 one strategy I use to make certain I eat healthy meals and snacks throughout the week.
 I have said many times it is much easier to eat nutritious foods and control portions when you take the time to prepare food in advance.
-In fact, food prep is the #1 tip I give readers when asked for advice on changing eating habits and I write all about it in my ebook.

 Many of my blog posts have centered on freezer cooking.
 Freezer cooking is when you prepare foods ahead of time – most of the time in large quantities – to freeze for future meals.
 This cooking strategy is a life savor and game changer for busy people, including myself.
 I often say that my family would never eat a healthy meal if I did not make it ahead of time and freeze.